-Have you ever wondered what is a parked domain?
+Have you ever wondered what is a parked domain? or parked domain meaning.
 The domain industry is consistently evolving.
 New domains get registered every day, and old domains get lost in the jungle of the rapidly growing industry.
 High demand for the popular domain name has given birth to the domain buying and selling marketplace.
 It is a multi-million dollar industry where expensive domains are traded every month.

 Short and simple domain name gets more attention in the buzz.
 There are many domains selling marketplace available on the web that work as agents to trade the expensive domain names.
 If you own a domain name that you think would have great demand in the niche market, you can list down your domain name on this marketplace and wait for the bidders to give you offers on the domain.
 As the demand for your domain grows, more bidders take part in the bidding, and the price of your domain name rises.

 Many online businesses and individuals try to test their luck by parking their domain name with either registrar from where they purchased the domain name or take part in the online marketplace where you can freely sell your domain name.

 If you own a domain name and do not have a plan to establish your own business, then you can park the domain name to sell and let people visit your parked domain name.
 Interested people will contact you with the offer.
 You can negotiate with them about the pricing and get your domain sold at a hefty price.
 Many domain buyers earn hefty amounts in such massive deals every day.

 We will try to understand “what does parked domain mean?”
 In the past, the parked domain is considered as the domain which has not yet been hosted on the server.
 It means the buyer has registered the domain in their name, but the plan of launching the website is still in progress.

 Now, as a parked domain example, suppose we have a domain name mywebsite.com.
 If we park mywebsite.org on top of the .com, users can reach our website by either the .com or .org addresses.